TLDR

 - The FCA had already taken legal action against HTX over alleged unlawful crypto promotions.

-HTX was named in the sanctions notice under accusations that it provided financial services or made funds, economic resources, goods or technology available to A7 Limited Liability Company, a Russian-linked firm described by UK officials as operating in a sector of strategic value to Moscow.
+The UK government said it had reasonable grounds to suspect Huobi Global S.A. was involved in activity that benefited or supported the Russian government.
+Officials said the entity provided financial services or made funds, economic resources, goods or technology available to A7 Limited Liability Company, a Russia-linked firm described as operating in a sector of strategic value to Moscow.

 The FCA accused HTX of promoting crypto asset services to UK consumers through its website and social media platforms, including TikTok, X, Facebook, Instagram and YouTube.
 The regulator did not immediately comment on the latest sanctions package.